-None of the Non-Executive Directors had any pecuniary relationship or transactions with the Company for the year ended March 31, 2020.
+None of the Non-Executive Directors had any pecuniary relationship or transactions with the Company for the year ended March 31, 2021.

-(B) Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 a workplace which is free of gender bias and Sexual Harassment.
+(B) Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

+The Company has implemented a policy on Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace.
+The Company is committed to creating a safe and healthy working environment.
+The Company believes that all individuals have the right to be treated with dignity and strives to create a workplace which is free of gender bias and Sexual Harassment.
 The Company has a zero-tolerance approach to any form of Sexual Harassment.
-The policy has been displayed in the Company's website.
+The policy has been displayed in the Company's at www.adckcl.com/AboutADC/ website Policies.
 Status of complaints during the year under review is as follows: